CSSUoB/cssuob.github.io/README.md

 ## Documentation

-See in-depth documentation and maintainance guides at the [wiki](https://github.com/CSSUoB/cssuob.github.io/wiki).
+See in-depth documentation and maintenance guides at the [wiki](https://github.com/CSSUoB/cssuob.github.io/wiki).

 ## Installation